openvinotoolkit/model_server/docs/python_support/quickstart.md

 Now `input_data` is `pyovms.Tensor` object that holds the data and some metadata like shape and datatype.
 At this point you need to decide what kind of data you expect to receive here.

 You will work on a string, so let's say you expect `input_data` to be UTF-8 encoded string.
-In that case you can create an instances of `bytes` from `input_data` and then decode it to actual string:
+In that case you can create an instances of `bytes` from `input_data` and then decode it to an actual string:

 ```python
 text = bytes(input_data).decode()